Light Bringer Art. the shrine of the angel .

 Who is she in the image?

 Her gesture of silence holds a secret meant only for the initiated to uncover.
-And only the initiated will truly know who she is.

 The Concept of Light in Darkness